ProfessrOak/t440p-hackintosh-efi-collection/README.md

 4. Create a folder called "OC"
 5. Move every folder except for the "Boot" folder into "OC"
 6. Modify the info.plist file by following the intructions above.
+7. And finally, create the EFI folder itself, then drag the BOOT and OC folders into it.
+You should now have an EFI folder that you can use to boot MacOS Ventura.

 The reason why I had to do this was because github wouldn't let me upload more than 100 files at a time, for those curious.